 Will Homeowners Insurance Cover Your House in a Wildfire?

 2019: California had a smaller wildfire season.
-October fires evacauted over 200,000 people and declared a state of emergency.
+October fires evacuated over 200,000 people and declared a state of emergency.

 What Will My Homeowners Insurance Cover in the Event of a Wildfire?

 Your homeowners policy should cover your dwelling, any attached structures, and your belongings during a wildfire.
-If you lose your home, you should be aware that there are a few variables that could affect how much of your claim gets paid out.
-How much you can claim depends on whether or not you’re insured against the replacement cost or the actual cash value of your home.
+If you lose your home, you should be aware that there are a few variables that could affect how much of your claim gets paid out -- are you insured at the replacement cost or the actual cash value of your home?

 If your homeowners insurance covers the replacement cost of your home, then it will cover the rebuilding of your home and return of your belongings.